joewardperalta/full-stack-dev-notes/notes/html/anatomy.md

 - Optional **attributes** inside the opening tag (e.g., `class`, `id`, `href`)
 - The **content** that is displayed or rendered
 - A **closing tag**

+## Summary

+HTML anatomy is the standard structure of an HTML element.
+- Tag + Attributes + Content + Closing Tag
+- It's the foundation for building web pages properly